-Proposed findings of fact and conclusions of law are to be submitted by the deadline set forth in an order.
+Proposed findings of fact and conclusions of law are to be submitted by the deadline in the order setting the case for bench trial.

-Q. Offers of Proof
+O. Offers of Proof

 Offers of proof are allowed.
-Most frequently, they will take place outside the presence of the jury, usually during a break or at the end of the day.
+Most frequently, they will take place outside the presence of the jury, usually during a break, at lunch, or at the end of the day.